pubudumanoj/hic-scaffolding/README.md

 ```
 module load StdEnv/2020 nextflow/21.04.3
 ```

+## Usage

-Then specify the directory path of the Hi-C fastq files in **in_dir** param.
+After installing, specify the directory path of the Hi-C fastq files that you want to use for the scaffolding process in the **in_dir** param.
 Make sure to add a "/" at the end of the path.

 #### How to name the fastq files